Null electromagnetic fields and relative CR embeddings

 (Actually, the condition that $d{\cal J}\subset {\cal J}$ is necessary and sufficient for $T^{1,0}M$ to be involutive.)

 \begin{eg} A complex manifold $M$ inherits the structure of a CR manifold of CR codimension $0$ by letting $T^{1,0}M$ be the holomorphic tangent bundle.
-Conversely, the Newlander-Nirenberg theorem \cite{nn} asserts that every codimension $0$ CR manifold arises in this way. \end{eg}
+Conversely, the Newlander--Nirenberg theorem \cite{nn} asserts that every codimension $0$ CR manifold arises in this way. \end{eg}

 \begin{eg} A real hypersurface $M$ in a complex manifold $Y$ inherits the structure of a CR manifold of CR codimension $1$ by setting

 \end{eg}